TheMarlboroMan/dfw-jumpstart/README.md

 - /data/resources: all static resource files (music, sounds, textures...). # denotes a comment.
 Examples are included.
 Surfaces are not likely to be used, textures are the new thing instead.

 #TODO:
+	- Check what happens if you do LOTS AND LOTS of logic...
+Does it slowdown or skip.
+Update the "loop", "preloop", "postloop" section.
 	- Add examples of class logic.
 	- Add examples of sound.
 	- Add examples of music.